silentneuron/ESP32-Robotic-Arm/README.md

 | **Elbow**    | Bend       | D25 (GPIO25)       | +5V | GND |
 | **Gripper**  | Open/Close | D14 (GPIO14)       | +5V | GND |

-  -+5 pins can also be connected to power supply too -ESP32 conect to a powerbank
+  +5 pins can also be connected to power supply too.
+  ESP32 conect to a powerbank

 ### **Software**
 - Arduino IDE